 This MSc combines cutting-edge theory with the practical, applied skills you'll need to become an effective researcher or industry specialist.
 Our teaching draws directly from our research, meaning you'll be working with academics who are leading the field.
-You'll benefit from state-of-the-art facilities and expertise from staff in the Centre for Novel Agriculture Products (CNAP) and the Centre for Immunology and Infection (CII).
+You'll benefit from state-of-the-art facilities and expertise from staff in the Centre for Novel Agriculture Products (CNAP).

 This course is an ideal next step for students with a BSc who are interested in pursuing a career in research or industry.

 You will complete 180 credits over the year, including 40 credits of research-led taught modules, and 50 credits of valuable skills training which will prepare you for the 90 credit Independent Study Module in which you will carry out a laboratory research project.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 You will complete an independent study project (90 credits) during the Summer Term, which is designed to give you experience in managing and completing a project in a cutting-edge research context.

 This is an opportunity to further develop and apply your skills to a current research question, and specialise in a particular area or research technique.